 Local Group Continues to Keep Babies Safe in Cribs

-Annual Distribution of Cribs to Occur November 7
+Annual Distribution of Cribs Set for December 4

 The Safe Crib and Car Seat Project (SCCSP) is one of only two groups in the country dedicated to giving safe cribs and car seats to needy families.
 Since its founding, SCCSP has distributed 1,884 cribs.
-In 1998, the group expanded its efforts to include car and booster seats, and has given away close to 461 of these.
+In 1998, the group expanded its efforts to include car and booster seats, and has given away more than 460 of these.

-Between 2 and 5 p.m.
-Friday, Nov.
-7, SCCSP expects to give away 122 cribs, mattresses and two crib sheets to pre-screened families through participating prenatal and parenting outreach programs.
-The annual distribution will take place at St. Simons Terrace at 360 St. Paul St. in Rochester.
+Between 3 p.m. and 5 p.m. on Friday, Dec.
+4, SCCSP expects to give away 150 cribs, mattresses and crib sheets to pre-screened families through participating prenatal and parenting outreach programs.
+The annual distribution will take place at Westmar Shopping Plaza, located near Mark’s Pizzeria at 2019C Buffalo Rd.

 The project purchases the cribs and car seats with money raised from local and national businesses and foundations.
-This year, slightly more than $12,300 was raised, bringing the grand total of funds raised since its inception to close to $247,300.
+This year, about $13,000 was raised, bringing the grand total of funds raised since its inception to close to $260,300.
 Through select outreach programs, the group has strict screening criteria to ensure the cribs and car seats are donated to families that meet income and safe housing requirements along with other eligibility guidelines.
 Unfortunately, each year the group cannot meet the needs of close to 100 eligible families due to budget constraints.

 The U.S. Consumer Product Safety Commission (CPSC), between 2002 and 2005, on average 21 reported crib-related deaths occurred annually.
 In 1999, the CPSC revised its bedding recommendations, advocating that infants under 12 months be put to sleep in a crib with no soft bedding of any kind under or on top of the baby.